infor-cloud/xtendm3/docs/documentation/api-specification/textfiles-api.md

 - String fileName - name of the file<br>
 - String encoding - string representation of the encoding<br>
 - boolean append - if true, append to the contents, otherwise (re)create the file<br>
-- Consumer<PrintWriter> writeTask - consumer accepting PrintWriter to print to file<br>
+- Consumer<PrintWriter> writeTask - consumer accepting PrintWriter to print to file.
+PrintWriter class is the implementation of Writer class.
+It is used to print the formatted representation of objects to the text-output stream.<br>

 Example: